Video Analytics with Zero-streaming Cameras: Evaluation

 \item One operator does not fit an entire query.
-Despite being optimal at some point (e.g., 99\% Retrieval), it spends too much time on resolving easy frames, without taking advantage of cheaper operators.
+Optimal at some point (e.g., 99\% Retrieval), the operator runs too slow on easy frames which could have been done by cheaper operators.

 \end{myenumerateinline}